ramrom/rams_dot_files/cheatsheets/c_cheatsheet.md

             - _but_ cant use `a[x][x]` indexing syntax, can do `a[i*M + j]`
         - `int **a; a = malloc(sizeof(int *) * N); for (i = 0; i < N; i++) { two_d_array[i] = malloc(sizeof(int) * M); }`
             - many mallocs, not contigous memory
+- allocation
+    - an array of structs will have a known size since structs have a known size
+    - it will be allocated in one contguous virtual address space
+    - if it's a small size the virtual address space will probably map to a contiguous physical address space
+    - and generally the allocator will probably fit the address space to span as few page boundaries as possible

 ## IO
 - print int - `int v = 1; printf("%i\n",v);`